paulfioravanti/presentations/get_paid_in_bitcoin/get_paid_in_bitcoin.md

 # [fit] **_\(from Bitcoin public key\)_**

 ^
-...and we will need to generate a Bitcoin address from that Bitcoin public key.
+...and then we will need to generate a Bitcoin address from that Bitcoin public key.

 ---